Shelbournator/thoughts/_posts/2026-06-10-the-shape-of-deep-practice.md

 description: "Pull-ups, recipes, and the difference between optimization and development."
 ---

 I used to think I was reasonably fit.

-Not elite, not especially athletic, but fit in the ordinary modern sense: I went to the gym, lifted weights, followed programs, tracked progress, and could point to numbers moving in the right direction.
-There was structure, effort, and consistency.
-By most of the usual signals, something was working.
+Not elite, but fit in the ordinary modern sense: I went to the gym, lifted weights, and tracked my progress.
+Numbers moved in the right direction.
+By most of the usual signals, the system was working.

-Then I tried to get serious about calisthenics, and the first lesson was embarrassingly simple: I could not do what I thought my strength should allow me to do.
+Then I tried to get serious about calisthenics, and the first lesson was embarrassingly simple: I could not do what my strength suggested I could.

-A pull-up looked, from the outside, like a back-and-biceps movement.
-If you can pull a decent amount of weight on a machine, if you can train rows and pulldowns and curls, surely the transfer should be fairly direct.
+From the outside, a pull-up looks like a back-and-biceps movement.
+If you can pull a decent amount of weight on a machine, surely the transfer is direct.
 You get stronger at pulling; eventually, you pull yourself up.

-But the bar was less generous than the machine or the barbell.
-It did not care that I had trained nearby movements.
-It did not care that I could produce force in settings where the task was bounded—the weight selected, the movement defined, much of my body removed from the problem.
-The bar asked a simpler and more difficult question: *can this body, as one coordinated system, move itself through space?*
+But the pull-up bar is less generous than the machine.
+It doesn't care that you can produce force in a bounded setting where the weight is selected and much of your body is removed from the problem.
+The bar asks a simpler, more ruthless question: *can this body, as one coordinated system, move itself through space?*

-The answer was not cleanly yes.

-What failed was not just "strength."
-That was the first surprise.
-My grip mattered.
-My shoulders mattered.
-My scapulae mattered.
-My ribs, posture, core tension, mobility, breathing, and ability to organize effort all mattered.
-Weakness did not appear in one isolated place.
-It appeared in the *relationship* among them.
+For me, the answer was no. And what failed wasn't just "strength."
+My grip, posture, core tension, and scapular mobility all mattered.
+Weakness didn't appear in one isolated muscle group; it appeared in the *relationship* among them.

 That was the humbling part.
-The pull-up exposed deficiencies that ordinary gym training had allowed me to route around.
-Not because I had been doing nothing—the work and the improvements were real.
-But a lot of it had happened inside a structure that allowed compensation.
-I could strengthen parts without needing the whole pattern to become more coherent.
+Ordinary gym training had allowed me to route around my deficiencies.
+I had been strengthening parts in isolation, inside structures that allowed my body to compensate.

-Calisthenics made that harder to hide.
-In bodyweight training, the task keeps returning you to the whole.
-You are not only moving resistance.
-You *are* the resistance.
-Your leverage, joint integrity, balance, coordination, and body composition are all present at once.
-You cannot simply isolate the part you want to improve and bracket out the rest.
+Calisthenics makes that impossible to hide.
+In bodyweight training, you are not only moving resistance—you *are* the resistance.
+Your leverage, joint integrity, and coordination are tested simultaneously.
+You cannot bracket out the rest of your body.

-At first, I filed this away as a gap in my training.
-I needed more pulling strength, more mobility, better scapular control.
-But the longer I stayed with it, the less the problem looked like a missing exercise, and the more it looked like a missing relationship among capacities I had been training separately.
+At first, I treated this as a simple gap in my training.
+I just needed more pulling strength and better mobility.
+But the longer I stayed with it, the more I realized I wasn't missing an exercise; I was missing *integration*.
 Strength was there, but not where mobility needed it.
-Effort was there, but not always inside good position.
+Effort was there, but not inside a good position.

-Progress was possible in one place while the overall pattern stayed disorganized.
 The pull-up was not simply asking for stronger parts.
 It was asking the parts to answer to one another.

-That was the first hint of a larger distinction: some forms of training let parts improve in isolation, while others keep forcing those parts back into contact with the whole.
+And this offered the first hint of a much larger distinction: some forms of training let parts improve in isolation, while others force those parts back into contact with the whole.

 ## Protocols vs. Practices